davidfotsa/davidfotsa/README.md

 - 👋 Hello, I am @davidfotsa
 - 👀 I am interested in the development of utility applications for the simulation and optimization of physical systems (reliability, maintenance management, logistics and transportation, networks) and living systems (epidemiology, ecology, chemostat).
 I use R, Python and Scilab.
-- 🌱 I recently discovered the COIN-OR project and I plan to be more interested in it.
 - 💞️ I am open to collaborations.
 - 📫 You can reach me at jauresfotsa@gmail.com or mjdfotsa@univ-ndere.cm
 <!---